 Students are expected to meet all their financial obligations to the University when due.
 Most AUM related obligations are included in the University's student accounts receivable system, which bills students by mail at three- to five-week intervals.
 Payment of all billed charges must be made by each statement's due date to avoid late payment charges.
-Payments may be made either by mail or direct delivery to the Student Service Center, 139 Taylor Center.
+Payments may be made via Webster at www.aum.edu, by mail, or by direct delivery to the Student Service Center, 139 Taylor Center.
 Payments made by mail should allow for delivery on or before the due date.
 A drop box is located at the Cashier Office to accommodate after hour delivery of payments.
 Billing statements are sent to the student's last provided address, and the Cashier Office should be contacted if a statement has not been received within three weeks of incurring a charge.